kylemsguy/OrbisChallenge2015/Validator/README.txt

 Instructions for running the validator:

 1) Zip up your submission and rename it to "botplayer.zip"
-2) Place the zipped file in the "Submission" folder.
+2) Place the zipped file in the "Test" folder.
 Make sure there are no other files in this folder.
 2) Run the validate script and follow the on-screen prompts.

 Note: You cannot view the game during validation.
 You can however review